joelee2012/skustomize/README.md

 ## About

-skustomize is a wrapper for [kustomize](https://github.com/kubernetes-sigs/kustomize) that generate secrets with [secretGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/secretgenerator/) from different providers on the fly.
+skustomize is a [kustomize](https://github.com/kubernetes-sigs/kustomize) wrapper that make [secretGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/secretgenerator/) generate secrets from encrypted resources on the fly.

 ## Installation